 23rd Annual MLK Jr. Unity Breakfast and Day of Service in Starkville

-Join Mississippi State University in a community-wide celebration honoring the life and legacy of Dr. Martin Luther King Jr. Breakfast will be served promptly at 8 a.m., followed by a 9 a.m. program featuring keynote speaker Larnzy Carpenter, pastor of First Baptist Church of Longview.
-At the conclusion of the program, participants will be encouraged to engage in a "Day of Service" to honor Dr. King's legacy through service.
+January 16, 2017 -8:00 am to 12:00 pm The Mill at MSU - 600 Russell St. in Starkville Join Mississippi State University in a community-wide celebration honoring the life and legacy of Dr. Martin Luther King Jr. Breakfast will be served promptly at 8 a.m., followed by a 9 a.m. program featuring keynote speaker Larnzy Carpenter, pastor of First Baptist Church of Longview.

 Start the conversation, or Read more at Starkville Daily News.